mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 Allowed only when the value of version is `1.5`.

-This optional parameter specifies the port of the Columnstore administrative daemon.
+This optional parameter specifies the port of the ColumnStore administrative daemon.
 The default value is `8640`.
 Note that the daemons of all nodes must be listening on the same port.